wp-hooks/vscode-wordpress-hooks/CONTRIBUTING.md

 1. Enter the changelog into [the release on GitHub](https://github.com/johnbillion/vscode-wordpress-hooks/releases) and publish it.

 Publishing a release on GitHub triggers an action which deploys the release to the VS Marketplace.
 No need to touch `vsce`.

+### Manual Deployment

+If necessary, manual deployment to the VS Marketplace can be done with:

+    npm run deploy